 What are the prerequisites for the Capstone workshops?

 Each Capstone workshop project has a set of preferred coursework and skills/experience.
 While graduating students are guaranteed a place on a workshop, students will not be placed on a workshop for which they are not qualified.
 Students must carefully read each workshop project description with attention to the preferred coursework and skills/experience listed before they apply.

 What is the timeline for applications, placement, and registration?

 The majority of the Capstone workshops are offered in the spring semester.
-MIA and MPA students will apply for apply for a spring project in mid-October 2017 for enrollment in the Spring 2018 Capstone workshops.
+MIA, MPA and MPA-DP students will apply for apply for a spring project in mid-October 2018 for enrollment in the Spring 2019 Capstone workshops.
 A small number of fall workshop are available for graduating fall students.
 These will be available to view in late April.
 Once placed into a Capstone workshop, students will automatically be registered for their assigned workshop.
 It is not possible to change your workshop selection once you have submitted your application.